Muhammad Ali vs. Antonio Inoki: Rounds 6–10

 The match's pattern did not change in round eight, where Ali had predicted he would finish Inoki.
 The Japanese wrestler connected a pair of kicks that dropped Ali again, although LeBell mistakenly warned him for a low blow.
 He was also forced to stop the match several times to reapply tape onto the tip of Inoki's right boot.
-Inoki shows irritation by these repeated halts by LeBell.

-The uneventful round ended with Ali still taunting Inoki and shouting "Inoki nothing!"
+Inoki showed irritation by these repeated halts by LeBell.
+The uneventful round then ended with Ali still taunting Inoki and shouting "Inoki nothing!"
 The mistaken low blow was owing to LeBell's not having a clear view, yet it cost Inoki a point deduction.

 In the ninth, Ali passed to attack.
 He crouched down and sought for jabs while dancing, drawing chants from the crowd.
 He also attempted to circle the supine Inoki around, trying to get Inoki to return to his feet to avoid being outmaneuvered, and thus forcefully entering hitting range.
 However, Inoki adhered to his own strategy and landed a kick that sent Ali staggering to his corner.
 Inoki connected another, and by this point Ali's repeated tumbling made evident to the crowd the damage to his legs.

 In the tenth, Ali threw his second punch, landing a jab in Inoki's face, but the execution of the move left his leg open to another kick.
 Although Inoki followed up with an inside leg kick and an outside one to the same leg, the crowd chanted for him to fight standing, so he charged at Ali, who clamped to the ring ropes.
 The rest of the round went without new events, so the crowd was now solidly against Inoki, despite Ali engaging in increasingly worried talks with his team.